SSProve/ssprove/README.md

 #### CSF state transformer/ section 5.4 of journal version

-For the definition of relative monad (Def 5.1 journal), see previous sections of the present file.
+For the definition of relative monad (Def 5.1 journal), see section "5.1 Relational effect observation" of the present file.

 The general definitions and theorems regarding the state transformer can be found in [rhl_semantics/more_categories/]: